 - Which states are the stingiest and which are the most extravagant when it comes to weddings?

-How do wedding costs today compare with what people spent in the 1930s and 1940s?
+- How do the costs of weddings today compare to what people spent in the 1930s and 1940s?

-How does the U.S. wedding industry compare to the national budget of major countries?
+- How does the dollar value of the U.S. wedding industry compare to the national budget of major countries?

 The answers to these questions may surprise you.

 The quick answer to “What is the average cost of a wedding?”